Nashville-Public-Library/misc/README.md

 Python script to convert audio files of various types to TL broadcast format: mono, 44.1kHz, 16 bit wav files (PCM s16le).
 - can be used to convert files from Content Depot
 - works fine but needs improvement

+---
+© Nashville Public Library

+© Ben Weddle is to blame for this code.
+Anyone is free to use it.